alexbaeza/k8s-ci-cd/README.md

 2. executing Bash Shell in Container

-To open a Bash shell within the container, you can use the following command:
+To open a bash shell within the container:

 ```shell
 docker run -it betterdev/k8s-ci-cd bash